Mohammedirbaaz/DAY-CHALLENGE/Day-3_To_do_list/read_me.txt

 features:
 1.add date.
-2.select multiple for deleting
+2.after updating selective option like (search/add/delete) change button 's text to corresponding option 3.select multiple for deleting
-3.after updating selective option like (search/add/delete) change button 's text to corresponding option 4.drag and drop the lists with animation
+4.drag and drop the lists with animation
 5.add image and audio
 6.connnect database and store it